 If your Airtime server is accessible from the public Internet, it will not be secure until you set your own, strong password for the all-powerful admin user.
-Should the password for the admin user still be set to admin, you should set a new password immediately, via the Users page on the System menu.
+Should the password for the admin user still be set to admin or some other easily guessed word, you should set a new password immediately, via the Users page on the System menu.
 Only users with the User Type of Admin can see the System menu when they log in.